webplatform/docs-wpd/CSS_property_guide/index.md

 for example

 url(path/to/image.png)
 	This value contains a path to an image that you want to apply to the element in question as a background image; you can use a relative or absolute URL.
 Types of image commonly supported include .bmp, .gif, .png, .svg and data URIs.
-Some browsers also support the new .webp format. linear-gradient(to bottom, #f00, #aaa)
+Some browsers also support the new .webp format.
+In some browsers you can also reference an in-page SVG element, for example url(#element). linear-gradient(to bottom, #f00, #aaa)
 	Programmatically creates a gradient that travels from one side of the element to the other.
 For more on the syntax, read [tutorials/creating_gradients_in_css|Creating gradients in CSS] radial-gradient(50% 50%, circle, #f00, #aaa)
 	Programmatically creates a gradient that radiates outwards from a specified point on the element's background.
 For more on the syntax, read [tutorials/creating_gradients_in_css|Creating gradients in CSS].
 Multiple background images
 	You can apply multiple background images to a single element (image files, gradients, or a mixture) by including all the image references in the property value, with each one separated by a comma.
 Images referenced earlier in the property value appear in front of images referenced later.

-[SIERRA: I think you can also reference an in-page SVG element: url(#element) ]

 ===Usage===